Aestial/aestial.github.io/_news/announcement_2.md

 related_posts: false
 ---

-New WIP version of [Liquid Cat](https://liquidcat.dev) portfolio website and blog.
+Now using JAMStack for portfolio website and blog!

 ---